gertrude-app/web/site/app/pages/docs/mac-internet-filter.md

 ## Enabling Gertrude's Internet Filter

-To enable website blocking in Gertrude, you just click to turn on the filter after installing the mac app and connecting to a user.
+To enable website blocking in Gertrude, you just click to turn on the filter after installing the mac app and connecting to a child.

 {% image src="enable-filter.png" caption="Enable filtering with a single click" alt="Mac internet filter" /%}